chrisdevito/OBB/docs/index.rst

 Features
 =========
-- 3 Different solve methods (from points, triangles, and hull).
+- 3 different solve methods (from points, triangles, and hull).
 - Has a matrix attribute that can be applied to any transform in Maya (deformers, meshes, etc...).

 Planned Features